karaokemugen/karaokebase/tools/README.md

 Script by @Keul & @nah to export a SQLite Karaoke Mugen database into [AnimeOpening](https://github.com/AniDevTwitter/animeopenings) names.php file.

+## Preset_handbrake_karaoke.json

+Handbrake preset for encoding videos correctly.

+## assStyleCheck

+Checks for any missing styles in ASS files (styles not declared but used in Dialogue sections)

+## anidb_importer

+Imports anidb's XML from its web API and writes a single series.json file

 ## romajisplit.html

 Util by @Ziassan to split a romaji text into different syllables, adding a separator